Chadosaurus/Super-Pause-Menu/Super Pause Menu Alpha builds/README.md

 Updated default emulator profile for mame for the default hotkeys for v 0.273.
 Ensure your command line paramaters for mame  are "-keyboardprovider dinput" inside of Launchbox.
 For attract-mode (and +) Command arguments in would be [name] -keyboardprovider dinput
 Added a folder
 -Added a folder in \Super pause menu\Emulators for older emulator hotkey configs.
-Called "Older and alt emulator configs"
+Called "Older and alt emulator configs" -Updated launchbox plugin from .netcore 3.1 to 6.
+Can now push game filepath to the pause menu